jiaming-jiang/fdh-web/README.md

   $\sigma_b$ is the standard deviation of the ratings of the beer $b$.

   $BA_b$ is the BA score a beer $b$.

-  Note that 94.5% of rated beers in the data available to us have a BA score.
 </details>

 <br>